kunzeleric/kunzeleric/README.md

 ## Hey there!
-I'm Eric Kunzel, a Newbie Developer :)
+I'm Eric Kunzel, a Frontend Developer :)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - 🔭 In a career transition!
 I'm dedicated to a full study journey in order to speed up the process.
 - 🌱 Currently studying JavaScript, ReactJS, NodeJS and Dart.